 I build these fuzz pedals in my garden workshop in Northamptonshire UK.
-This includes painting, drilling, and acid etching my design onto the enclosures, constructing the entire circuit ‘Point to Point’ only using the components, theres no boards or circuit traces to dilute your signal purity.
+This includes painting, drilling, and acid etching my design onto the enclosures.
+Constructing the entire circuit ‘Point to Point’ only using the components, theres no boards or circuit traces to dilute your signal purity.
 I finish the entire pedal to a standard that I think looks as good inside, as it sounds on the outside.
 It might be covered up but when you’re in that moment you KNOW the mojo you have under the hood.

 Please be aware, these are totally hand built and so there might me some slight cosmetic variation between each pedal.
 The acid ecthing process produces a gunmetal patina on the enclosure with will vary from pedal to pedal.
-This is most noticable on the sides and imparts a unique character to each pedal.
-Toneally, I play each one to make sure they sound as good as the first one, before signing off, no tone generator, no gadgets – just a telecaster and my ears.
+This is most noticeable on the sides and imparts a unique character to each pedal.
+Tonally, I play each one to make sure they sound as good as the first one, before signing off, no tone generator, no gadgets – just a telecaster and my ears.

 1970s vintage TUN Black Hat gold leg transistors.

-Please note, all my silicon pedals have a boss style 2.1 center negative DC jack only, there is no battery snap. silicon transistors are not sensitive to DC supply type unlike their germainium counterparts.
+Please note, all my silicon pedals have a boss style 2.1 center negative DC jack only, there is no battery snap.
+Silicon transistors are not sensitive to DC supply type unlike their germainium counterparts.